 Let me suggest that the U. S. is the one that needs an “advisor.”
 But, that is not the story line, is it?
-Mr. U. S. Government: You are the one who give— advice = Paternalism.
+Mr. U. S. Government: You are the one who gives advice, only you — advice = Paternalism.

-Assuming that, according to the standard thinking, President Obama is concerned with what he says he is concerned with, and therefore opposed to policies “detrimental to the country’s minority Sunni population” (WSJ 06/20/2014), then he also fails to grasp the dynamic of how the Islamist “puritans” (as they have been termed) – as well as any fascists in general – is to force a situation of solidarity.
-They favor one group; they exclude another entire ethnicity.
+Assuming that in accordance to standard thinking President Obama is concerned with what he says he is concerned with and therefore opposed to policies “detrimental to the country’s minority Sunni population” (WSJ 06/20/2014), then he also fails to grasp the dynamic of how the Islamist “puritans” (which they have been termed by one Islamic writer) – as well as any fascists, fascism in general – try to force a situation of solidarity.
+They favor one group and exclude another group.
+In this case, an entire ethnicity.
 So how likely is it that Obama can engineer a reconcilliation under those terms?
 I can’t believe they take this seriously.
-I suppose they discuss it in the White House (which seems to open up more questions).
-There is a situation here between two groups and it was laid out a long time ago.
+I suppose they discuss it in the White House (but that seems to open up many more questions).
+Getting back to the field of play (and advice): there is a situation here between two groups; and: it was laid out a long time ago.
 The Sunni are a distinct sect, a school of Islam.
 As such they practice one kind of Islam.
 This is similar to the way the Protestants were different from Catholicism in for example the 16th century.

 Within a dynamic that forces solidarity on one’s own side, Maliki has to (repeat, has to) act on behalf of ‘his people’ because they won’t let him do anything else.
 OK, let’s further say that since this internal pressure is present he does so.
 Maybe it is not a kind of pressure he is free to discuss or talk to Obama about, but it is real, and he must obey.
 There just isn’t any choice, except if we really launch into far-away ideas.
 So, what I am saying is that we aren’t really understanding their lives and the way life is over there.
 Maliki has to show loyalty to the Shia.
 And, in mirror fashion, the Sunnis: they also have to follow through with what is a forced imperative for both sides.
 That’s how that works.
 But the West does not seem able to, or we do not want to, understand this.
 Can president Obama really wade into this?
 That’s nuts.
 It hurts to think about.
 (We also need, as said, to ask whether they really believe this themselves, in their White House meetings… I wonder if my puzzlement upon re-encountering the notion of “advisors” only reflects some act the politicians put on for a camera.
 Or some fictional T.V. sitcom.